 Festive Movie Night

 Transform your home into a holiday-themed movie theater experience!
 Make it an event for the whole family that features holiday-inspired movie snacks and a seasonal dress code.
 We always love an ugly sweater competition, or you can dress up like your favorite holiday season personality.
 Follow the rules of a regular theater — cell phones must be turned off or silent throughout the show.

-Dust off your favorite tinsel and tree trinkets.
+Dust off your favorite tinsel and Christmas tree trinkets.
 Decorating your home for the holidays is a great bonding activity with friends and family.
 If you live with roommates, use this time to learn each other’s traditions and favorite seasonal pastimes.
 We will allow the limited use of cell phones to take photos of your masterpiece.

 Gingerbread House Contest

 Stay competitive during the holiday season and challenge your family and friends to build and decorate gingerbread houses!
 This tasty endeavor will test your teamwork skills, concentration and creative abilities.

 The holiday season also comes with loads of delicious meals and recipes, some that have been passed down through generations.
 Cooking your holiday meal is also a great time to disconnect from technology and connect to those in your home.
 Ask everyone to lend a helping hand as you prepare a delicious feast.

 To stay away from screens during the cooking process, we suggest printing out your favorite recipe or consulting a cookbook to find the delicious fixings for your feast.
 You can also browse Pinterest for more tasty treats to enjoy throughout the holiday season.

 We’d love to hear about how you make the holiday season magical through your traditions and favorite activities.
 Share your festive home with us on Instagram by using #MyAshleyHome on your post.
 You might even see your photo on our feed.
 You can also find more inspiration for your seasonal space on our Pinterest boards.